john9francis/tilemap/README.md

 # to do:
 * instead of the CreateChunks method in the map class, simply put the file in the constructor
 * make the chunk txt files more robust like the TileMap files.
 For example, allow comments using #, and allow blank lines.

+# Add-ons:
+* 5/26/2023 Map now has "MoveUp, MoveDown, MoveLeft, MoveRight" functions for moving the "camera"

+# Future work:
+* Procedural generation of tiles or chunks!
+* Load and unload chunks at runtime instead of loading it all at once